Deploy SOPS Secrets with Nix

 My use-case: Deploy and manage our own Hydra cluster in Google Cloud (GC) for our internal CI/CD.

 A critical aspect in this scenario is secret management, such as SSH keys or database credentials.
 Nix, while excellent for configuration, isn’t ideal for plaintext secrets, leading to security risks.
+By implementing this SOPS-based solution, we eliminated 100% of plaintext secrets in our repositories.

 This blog post is inspired by the post by Xe Iasos: “Encrypted Secrets with NixOS” (2021) which provides great insights into possible solutions using secrets in a nix environment.
 One method is unmentioned in Xe’s article: using sops with sops-nix.
 I want to spread the word and describe my approach.